libcpr/docs/advanced-usage.md

 ## Range Requests

-HTTP range requests can be used to receive only a part of an HTTP message.
+HTTP range requests can be used to receive only a part of a HTTP message.
 This allows specific access to required areas of large files or to pause downloads and resume them later.

 To make a simple HTTP range request, the range options need to be set as follows: